all-in-one-of/snippets/CG_games_pipelines.md

 Alpha | BC4 (DX11)| ---  | Linear Color
 HDR | RGB | ---  | Linear Color
 HDR Compressed | RGB BC6H (DX11) | ---  | Linear Color

+# P4
+`Accept Source` Replaces the copy of the file in your workspace with the version that is in the depot, discarding your changes.
+`Accept Target` Accepts the file that is in your workspace, overwriting the version that is in the depot when you submit the file.

 ### video
 H.264 -